crypdick/isomerase.github.io/_posts/2024-02-05-LLM-gathering.md

     - *Active Listening*: Participants are encouraged to truly listen to one another and avoid interrupting.
     - *Active Participation*: While listening is important, so is active participation!
 Everyone should be prepared to share and engage.
     - *Made with love*: No fast food or store-bought dishes.
 Each dish should be homemade with love, or from an authentic restaurant.
+    - *Healthy Choices*: We want to promote community health, so we ask that the dish your bring is not only personally significant, but is also healthy.
+Please avoid fried foods, excessive sugar, and processed foods.
     - *Periodic Seat Swaps*: We will switch seats to break cliques.
     - *Keep it personal*: Speak from your personal, lived experience.
 Avoid discussing professional life.
     - *No-shows*: If you RSVP and don't show up without notice, you will not be invited to future gatherings, out of respect for the community.